HeiLaut/ble-physics-sensors/README.md

 ## Goal

-**Easy to use** and cheap sensorboxes for digital data acquisition that can be used in physic lessons by students or by the teacher as demonstration.
+**Easy to use** and cheap sensor boxes for digital data acquisition that can be used in physic lessons by students or by the teacher as a demonstration.

-Each Box can be build for under 20 €.
+Each Box can be built for under 20 €.

-All boxes are equiped with an esp32, so that they can communicate via BLE or serial connection.
+All boxes are equipped with an esp32, so that they can communicate via BLE or serial connection.

 Just power up the sensor-box and take a smartphone with pyhphox installed, and you can start.
 Nothing more is needed.

-If you want more, you can export the data from phyphox or read the data via serial connection on any pc and process them in the software you want.
+If you want more, you can export the data from phyphox or read the data via a serial connection on any pc and process them in the software you want.

 ## How to build

-A detailed description how to build the sensors and use the software can be found in the wiki at this repository: https://github.com/HeiLaut/Physics-Arduino-Sensors/wiki
+A detailed description of how to build the sensors and use the software can be found in the wiki at this repository: https://github.com/HeiLaut/Physics-Arduino-Sensors/wiki

 ## Software